-Alignment 30, marked blue on the map below, goes from Boscawen-ûn stone circle (top left on the map below), passing through three menhirs at Chyangwens, Trelew and Toldavas, before proceeding onwards to Castallack menhir above Lamorna.
+Alignment 30, the Toldavas alignment, goes from Boscawen-ûn stone circle (top left on the map below), passing through three menhirs at Chyangwens, Trelew and Toldavas, before proceeding onwards to Castallack menhir above Lamorna.

-Castallack seems to act as the energy-relay for the Kemyel-Swingate group of menhirs (you can see them on the right of the map above).
-The alignment, as seen from Boscawen-ûn, marks the sun's rising point at Samhain in early November and Imbolc/Candlemas in early February.
-These are the two cross-quarter festivals on either side of the winter solstice, marking the end and beginning of the year's growth cycle.
+Castallack seems to act as an energy-relay for the Kemyel-Swingate group of menhirs (you can see them on the right of the map above).
+The alignment, as seen from Boscawen-ûn, marks the sun's rising point at Samhain in early November and at Imbolc/Candlemas in early February.
+These two cross-quarter festivals on either side of the winter solstice mark the end and beginning, respectively, of the year's growth cycle.

-According to archaeoastronomer Carolyn Kennett, when looking from Boscawen-ûn, the winter solstice sun rises over Kemyel Point, just south of Castallack - the left-hand side of the Lamorna Gap, quite prominent from Boscawen-ûn.
-The yellow backbone alignment to Kemyel Point stretches back in the other direction to Cape Cornwall and in the direction of the summer solstice sunset.
+According to Carolyn, when looking from Boscawen-ûn, the winter solstice sun rises over Kemyel Point, just south of Castallack - the left-hand side of the Lamorna Gap, as seen from Boscawen-ûn.
+The yellow backbone alignment from Boscawen-ûn to Kemyel Point stretches back in the other direction to Cape Cornwall and in the direction of the summer solstice sunset.

-There are a number of known and suspected astronomical orientations in Penwith, involving quoits, chambered cairns, menhirs, stone circles and landscape features, but they have thus far been patchily studied.
-Some of these orientations go back to neolithic times in the 3000s BCE: the winter solstice sun sets in a noticeable notch in Carn Kenidjack, as seen from Chûn Quoit, implying that the quoit was located there partially to catch that alignment, and that astronomical orientation was important to neolithic people.
+There are a number of known and suspected astronomical orientations in Penwith, involving quoits, chambered cairns, menhirs, stone circles and landscape features, but they have thus far been only patchily and inconsistently studied.
+Some of these orientations go back to the neolithic 3000s BCE: the winter solstice sun sets in a noticeable notch in Carn Kenidjack, as seen from Chûn Quoit, implying that the quoit was located there partially to catch that alignment, and that astronomical orientation was important to neolithic people.

 There are two distinct groupings of menhirs in Penwith.
-One is in the southern half of the peninsula, surrounding Boscawen-ûn and the Merry Maidens, and the other is in the upland area of the north, around the Nine Maidens.
+One is in the southern half of the peninsula surrounding Boscawen-ûn and the Merry Maidens, and the other is in the upland area of the north, around the Nine Maidens.
 See the menhir map at the top of the page.
-There are exceptions to this, with odd menhirs scattered around, such as at Kelynack near St Just, Beersheba near Trencrom Hill and a few menhirs around Sennen.
+There are exceptions though, with odd menhirs scattered around, such as those at Kelynack near St Just (SW 3727 3033), Beersheba near Trencrom Hill (SW 5252 3713) and a few menhirs around Sennen.

 Trevorgans menhir, near St Buryan

-A menhir is a very definite, precise type of ancient site, specifically pinpointing a location with no equivocation, like an arrow straight from heaven.
+A menhir is a very definite, precise type of ancient site, specifically pinpointing a location like an arrow straight from heaven.
 Other sites take up more space.
 Vertically, around one third of the total length of a longstone is buried in the earth, and most of them are very stable.
-Although the buried part of the longstone is invisible to us, it is a very important part, penetrating the earth to exert what the ancients must have thought to be a therapeutic effect on the wider locality and further, just as an acupuncture needle is inserted at a specific point to clear and energise a meridian passing through the body.
+Though the buried part of the longstone is invisible, it is an important part, penetrating the earth to exert what the ancients must have thought to be a therapeutic effect on the wider locality and further, just as an acupuncture needle is inserted at a specific point to clear and energise a meridian passing through the body.

 For astronomical purposes, menhirs are more likely to act as foresights than backsights - that is, as locations to look toward rather than to take a sighting from.
 Mounds, hills and stone circles are generally better as backsights - places to stand when taking a sighting.

 The Pipers - part of the Merry Maidens complex

-Some menhirs in the southern half of Penwith are double menhirs - paired stones, usually between 10 and 150 metres apart.
+Some menhirs in the southern half of Penwith are double menhirs - paired stones, usually only 10 to 150 metres apart.
 Their mutual orientation must have some significance - their orientations are shown on the alignments map with green lines and, if you zoom in and click on the green orientation-line, its azimuth is given in the popup.

 In some cases alignments pass between the menhirs without touching either.
 But if double menhirs are construed as a way of setting up a polarised energy-field encompassing both of them, then that alignment will pass through that field, presumably treating the polarity of the two menhirs as one field.

-These double menhirs are unique in Cornwall to West Penwith - otherwise, they are also found in Wales.
+Double menhirs are unique in Cornwall to West Penwith - otherwise, they are only found in Wales.
 (Welsh and Cornish met up more easily then, travelling by boat.)
-Clearly there was an innovative megalith-builder in Penwith who set off a double menhir trend.
-There are seven double menhirs, at Redhouse, Chyenhal, Drift, the Faughan Stones and Chyenhal (originally triple), The Pipers and Boscawen Rôs (both part of the Merry Maidens complex), and Bunker's Hill and Boscawen Ros, and Carfury menhir was possibly a double menhir too.
+Clearly there was an innovative megalith-builder in Penwith or Wales who set off a double menhir trend.
+There are seven double menhirs, at Redhouse, Drift, the Faughan Stones and Chyenhal (originally triple), The Pipers and Boscawen Rôs (both part of the Merry Maidens complex), and Bunker's Hill (both now destroyed).
+Carfury menhir was possibly a double menhir too.

-Then there is the Kemyel-Swingate complex.
+Then there is the Kemyel-Swingate complex (SW 457 252).
 No one knows what this is.
 It is a pattern of menhirs on a plateau at Kemyel on the northeastern side of the Lamorna valley - again, robbed of context by more recent field boundaries.

-This is clearly a subsystem built for a purpose, made up of menhirs only.
-They are aligned in three-point alignments, of which two pairs are near-parallel - though clearly not intended to be precisely parallel.
+This is clearly a subsystem built for a specific purpose, made up of menhirs only.
+They are aligned to each other in three-point alignments, of which two pairs are near-parallel - though clearly not intended to be precisely parallel.

 What was this complex?
 Perhaps it was experimental or educational, or it had a specialised function we might never guess.
 The orientations of pairs of stones (green lines) could be astronomical, but the three-point alignments (violet lines) don't look astronomical.
 This complex needs a mathematician's attention.
 It is suggestive of being a stellar constellation.